souplm8/BRC/README.md

 📦 Installation

-1. Unpack the ZIP:

-unzip time_server_installers.zip
-cd install

-2. Run the installer for your operating system:
+Run the installer for your operating system:

 ✅ Windows: